happybono/FinedustMonitor/README.md

 > **[Please note]** </br>
-This project doesn't support GPS and realtime location tracking capability.
-For a project that supports GPS and realtime location tracking, please visit the following link : https://github.com/happybono/FinedustMonitorWithGPS
+This project does not support GPS and real-time location tracking capability.
+For a project that supports GPS and real-time location tracking, please visit the following link : https://github.com/happybono/FinedustMonitorWithGPS

 ![Final Product](FineDustMonitor_Device.jpg)